Different Types of Server SSD Interface

 SATA (Serial Advanced Technology Attachment)

-SATA, short for Serial Advanced Technology Attachment, is the oldest and most cost-effective interface for SSDs compared to the other two server interface types.
+SATA, short for Serial Advanced Technology Attachment, is the oldest and most cost-effective for SSD interfaces compared to the other two server interface types.
 As a computer bus, the main function of SATA interface is to transmit data between motherboard and storage devices like hard disks over a high-speed serial cable, thus supporting hot swapping— the ability to replace system components without shutting down the system.

 Different from its predecessor--PATA, SATA is faster and can write to disk at 6 Gb/s interface rate and 600 MB/s throughput.
 It supports backwards compatibility both with hardware and software.